-Robert Mondavi Winery is one of the Napa Valley’s most iconic and visited wineries; it is located on the busy “wine strip” on the west side of Highway 29 in Oakville just north of the Oakville Cross Road.
+Robert Mondavi Winery (acquired by Constellation Brands, Inc. in 2004) is one of the Napa Valley’s most iconic and visited wineries; it is located on the busy “wine strip” on the west side of Highway 29 in Oakville just north of the Oakville Cross Road.
 It is one of the few wineries in the valley that draws people from around the world from a diversity of cultures.
 Stand near the entrance on a busy summer weekend and listen to all the languages being spoken.
 Want to take bets to see if Mondavi is the most photographed winery in the Napa Valley?
 It is certainly one of them.

 One enters the main driveway through olive trees – but it wasn’t always this way.
 One used to enter the winery past rows of vineyards planted all the way to the edge of the driveway with the main parking lot on site of the present day round-about.
 Both parking lots (on the left and right side of the main driveway) are surrounded by rows of grapes and gives one a good chance to see a grapevine up close.
 An excellent garden is situated on the north side of the main building.
 Like other often visited wineries in Napa Valley, they maintain a good sized gift shop.